ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 A scoring key and interpretation map for this assessment are presented on the following pages.
 So that you will have a better understanding of the strengths and limitations of each mode, it is recommended that you read this chapter before scoring your self-assessment.

-## Scoring for Exercise Four point One: Determining Your Therapeutic Style
+## Scoring for Exercise Four point one: Determining Your Therapeutic Style

-To determine your therapeutic style (i.e., the modes you are more or less inclined to use), you should first record your responses to the Self-Assessment of Modes Questionnaire, Version Three, on the Modes Scoring Key by circling the response you chose for each question.
+To determine your therapeutic style (i.e., the modes you are more or less inclined to use), you should first record your responses to the Self-Assessment of Modes Questionnaire, Version three, on the Modes Scoring Key by circling the response you chose for each question.
 Then, add up the number of times you chose responses corresponding to each mode and record them at the bottom of each column.
 The total possible number of responses for each mode is six.
-You may calculate your percentage score for each mode by dividing the total number of actual responses for each mode by the total number of response possibilities (six) and then multiplying by one hundred.
+You may calculate your percentage score for each mode by dividing the total number of actual responses for each mode by the total number of response possibilities, six, and then multiplying by one hundred.
 The higher your score for each mode, the more comfortable you may feel with using the mode.

 You may plot your profile on the Therapeutic Style Form by darkening each area in the arrows that fall inside the concentric circle that corresponds to your mode scores.
 This will provide a visual representation of the therapeutic style you are most likely to use during therapy.

 ## Visual Map: My Therapeutic Style

-Problem-solving

-## Chapter Four Knowing Ourselves as Therapists One hundred seventeen

 Advocating

-## One hundred eighteen Part One Theoretical Foundations and Guidelines for Practice
+Instructing Total: out of six

+Problem-Solving Total: out of six

-Exercise Four point Two
+## Exercise Four point two

-## Examining Your Therapeutic Style
+Examining Your Therapeutic Style

 The Therapeutic Style Form indicates the relative amount of comfort you have with each mode.
 In the end, however, you should reflect on and plan your own therapeutic style.
 A good beginning is to think about: